 Evasion of taxes deprives the nation of critical resources which could enable the Government to undertake anti-poverty and development programs.
 It also puts a disproportionate burden on the honest taxpayers who have to bear the brunt of higher taxes to make up for the revenue leakage.
 As a step forward to curb black money, bank notes of existing series of the denomination of the value of five hundred rupees and one thousand rupees (hereinafter referred to as specified bank notes) issued by the Reserve Bank of India have been ceased to be legal tender with effect from the 9th November 2016.

-From the above statement, it is clear that amendment was introduced to curb the practice of unaccounted money into white.
-But the way amendment has been proposed it will cover any amount received by assessee even if it is received through proper banking channels which may attract tax @ 82.50 % in the certain case, as discussed above.
+From the above statement, it is clear that the rational is to curb the practice of unaccounted money into white.
+But it will cover any amount received by assessee even if it is received through proper banking channels which may attract tax @ 82.50 % in the certain case, as discussed above.

 The article is written by CA. Rahul Sureka, FCA, CS, LLB and can be reached at firstname.lastname@example.org